Boom City — Downtown development proposals pour in

 • 439 S. Fourth St., by property owner, 108 units;

-• Garden Gate, 600 S. First St. (on the current Garden City Construction Co. location), by KT Urban, 285 units
+• Garden Gate, 600 S. First St. (at Reed Street, on the current Garden City Construction Co. location), by KT Urban, 285 units;

 • Aviato @ North San Pedro, 199 Bassett St., by KT Urban, 302 units.
 This development would be in addition to the other North San Pedro projects already entitled.